 The first step in restoring your bathroom is to stop the leak.
 The type of leak will dictate the approach:

-Broken drain seal or overflow drain leak: Broken seals should always be addressed by a plumbing professional like our friends at your local Mr. Rooter Plumbing.
+- Broken drain seal or overflow drain leak: Broken seals should always be addressed by a plumbing professional.
 This process may require the replacement of plumbing components and the creation of a waterproof seal.

 After the leak is located and repaired by a licensed plumber, the second component of your restoration is to remediate the existing water damage.